PPranesh/All-My-Code-Plays/HackerRank Codes/Algorithms/ReadMe.md

-    Title: Warmup Programs
-            This programs arejust basics and helps us to get trained up!!
+    Title: Algorithm Problems based on Real World Scenerios This programs are combination of basics and Average, that helps us to get trained up!!